 - What Is Mexican Slang and Why You Need It

-Mexican Slang: What Is It and Why Do You Need It?
+Mexican Slang: What Is Slang and Why Do You Need It?

 So, now that you know what slang is, why should you learn it?
-As a Mexican speaker, I can tell you that there are certain ideas and feelings that you convey more effectively when using slang.
+As a Mexican speaker, I can tell you that there are certain ideas and feelings that you convey more effectively when using a slang term or expression.

 Get a Step-by-Step Map to Learning Spanish